 Whan ended was the lyf of seint Cecyle, er we had riden fully fyve myle...
-When the Second Nun had finished telling us about the life of Saint Cecilia, and before we had completed five miles on this final leg of our journey, at Boughton-under-Bleen we were overtaken by a man clothed in black with a white surplice visible underneath his outer clothes.
+When the Second Nun had finished telling us about the life of Saint Cecilia, and before we had completed five miles on this final leg of our journey, at Boughton-under-Bleen, we were overtaken by a man clothed in black with a white surplice visible underneath his outer clothes.
 His horse was dapple-grey and sweating profusely, as though it had just galloped for three miles; its chest and withers were covered in so much white foam that it looked piebald, like a magpie!
-Behind this man's saddle, a pannier was strapped on either side but it seemed as though he was travelling light and I began to wonder what sort of a man he was, until I noticed that his cloak was sewn onto his hood and I began to realise that he must be some sort of canon.
-His hat hung halfway down his back from a lace, for he had been riding at much more than a walk or a trot – he had obviously spurred his horse like a maniac!
+A pannier was strapped on either side behind his saddle, but it seemed as though he was travelling light and I began to wonder what sort of a man he was, until I noticed that his cloak was sewn onto his hood and I began to realise that he must be some sort of canon.
+His hat hung halfway down his back from a lace, for he had been riding at much more than a walk or a trot.
+He had obviously been spurring his horse like a maniac!
 He wore a burdock leaf beneath his hood to keep his face dry, and to keep the sun off, so it was a joy to see him sweat so!
 The perspiration dripped down his forehead like the condensation from a medical distillation process.

 The horse belonging to his yeoman looked so tired it could barely stay on its feet.
 When this canon was alongside us he cried: ‘God save your jolly selves!
-I have galloped hard for your sake, but I wanted to catch up with you so that I could ride with your merry company.’
+I have galloped hard, but I wanted to catch up with you so that I could ride with your merry company.’

 His yeoman was just as courteous.
 ‘Sirs, early this morning I saw you ride out of your hostelry and warned my sovereign lord here who is very keen to join you, for he loves chatting and telling tall stories.’

-‘Friend, may God reward you for this warning,’ laughed our host, ‘for it certainly seems that your lord is very learned and, if my eyes do not deceive me, he enjoys a good joke as well.
+‘Friend, may God reward you for doing so,’ laughed our host, ‘for it certainly seems that your lord is very learned and, if my eyes do not deceive me, he enjoys a good joke as well.
 Can he tell a merry tale or two, to gladden the hearts of this company?’

 ‘Who, sir?
 My lord? – I should say so!
-He can tell you a tall tale ot two, a fairy story or something to make you laugh, that’s for sure.
-But also, Sir, trust me, you'd be amazed, if you knew him as well as I do, how crafty and accomplished he can be.
-He's taken upon himself many an ambitious enterprise that would be almost impossible for any of you here to successfully accomplish, unless you had learnt the art from him first.
+He can tell you a tall tale or two, a fairy story or something to make you laugh, that’s for sure.
+But also, Sir, trust me, you’d be amazed, if you knew him as well as I do, how accomplished he is, and how crafty he can be.
+He’s taken upon himself many an ambitious enterprise that would be almost impossible for any of you here to successfully complete, unless you had learnt the art from him first.
 However ordinary he might look to you, his company is worth keeping, I can tell you!
-You'll pay a great deal of money to retain his friendship, I'll lay everything I own on that!
-He's a man of great wisdom, an excellent man.’
+You’ll pay a great deal of money to retain his friendship, I’ll lay everything I own on that.
+He’s a man of great wisdom, an excellent man.’

 ‘Well,’ said our host, ‘please tell us then, is he a cleric or not?
 Tell us what he is.’

 ‘Bless us all!’ exclaimed our host.
-‘This is truly marvellous to hear, especially since, given his worth and ability which should instil such admiration in men, he chooses to waive all their respect; for his outer garment isn’t worth a gnat!
+‘This is truly marvellous to hear, especially since, given his worth and ability, which should instil such admiration in men, he chooses to waive all their respect and wear an outer garment that isn’t worth a gnat!
 It earns him no respect at all!
-It's all dirty and torn.
-Why is your lord so dreadfully scruffy when he can obviously afford much better clothes, if all that you say of him is true?
+It’s all dirty and torn.
+Why is your lord so dreadfully scruffy when he can obviously afford much better clothes, if what you say is true?
 Explain that!’

-‘You'd better ask him yourself,’ replied the yeoman.
-‘God knows, I don’t think he’ll ever prosper – although don’t hold me to oath on this, it’s just between you and me you understand, but I think he’s probably too clever for his own good.
-If something is overdone, as the clerics say, it borders on pride and excess; it's a vice, and for this I count him unworldly and stupid.
-When a man's too intelligent and gifted, he misuses his abilities, just like my lord here, which I think is a shame.
-Let God change things for the better, that’s all I'm going to say about it.’
+‘You’d better ask him yourself,’ replied the yeoman.
+‘God knows, I don’t think he’ll ever prosper, although don’t hold me to oath on this, it’s just between you and me you understand, but I think he’s probably too clever for his own good.
+If something is overdone, as the clerics say, it borders upon pride and excess, it’s a vice, and for this I count him unworldly and stupid.
+When a man’s too intelligent and gifted, his abilities can be misguided, just like my lord here, which I think is a shame.
+Let God change things for the better, that’s all I’m going to say about it.’

 ‘We live in the suburbs of a town, lurking in secret places and concealed alleyways where thieves and robbers live, and all those who are in hiding.
 Our life is just like theirs, to be honest.’